sphildreth/blackboard/README.md

 ## Phase 1 Implementation

-This implementation covers the foundational components of the Blackboard BBS system:
+This implementation covers the foundational components of the Blackboard system:

 ### ✅ Completed Features